COSC3020/graph-search-Hrics12/README.md

 the worst case is going to be $\Theta(V+E)$ V= vertices and E= edges.
 This algorithm has to visit each node in the graph because the node only get added to the stack if it hasn't been visted.
 So you get $\theta(V)$ for visiting each node. the algorithm also lookks at each adjacent nodes so each edge is explored twice getting $\Theta(E)$ so the worst case would be $\Theta(V+E)$

+I used chatGPT to help me make the test and workflow for the action.
+I'm not that familiar with Github to know how to do that
 ## Bonus

 Implement and analyze breadth-first search.